vdusart/maze-solver/README.md

 Lauch the script with `cargo run`.

-Once it's done you can restart the generation of the maze by entering the letter `R` on your keyboard.
+Once it's done you can restart the generation of the maze by entering the letter `R` on your keyboard, to speed up the process you can press `S`.